The perceptions of the uses of laxatives by women in the rural village of Kanana, Rustenburg South Africa: a mixed study

 Study sampling: for the quantitative, a short survey was administered to 801 participants who were 16 years and above.
 The study also used one woman each from the 210 households to characterize the use of laxatives.
 Of these 210 women, 50 were used for the ID interviews until saturation was reached.
 Women who resided in Kanana village for less than 5 years were not included in the study.
 For the qualitative data, we used the snowballing methodology to recruit participating women for the in-depth interviews (IDIs).
 The IDIs were conducted by trained interviewers which lasted approximately 30 minutes according to this study, 35 subsectional units were mapped from the 5 sectional zones for the quantitative study.
 A random selection of 6 sub-section zones was used to recruit participants from households to participate in a short interviewer-led survey of 45 minutes.
 All the interviewers were trained on the data collection tools for a week before the pilot study.
 Both verbal and audio recording consent were obtained from the study participants before the commencement of the study.
 The study was approved by the University of Johannesburg Higher Degrees Committee-ethical clearance.

 Sample size: the quantitative sample size was not estimated at the time of data collection.
 However, 801 participants responded to the survey.
 We used these 801 participants to determine the error margin of the study at 95% and alpha of 5%.
-To estimate whether the 801 conservative sample was able to detect a different at power of 80% and an effect size of 0.5.
+To estimate whether the 801 conservative sample was able to detect a difference at a power of 80% and an effect size of 0.5.
 This resulted in a difference of ±0.0494 or 5% good enough to describe the socio-demographic characteristics of household composition.

 Data collection methods: before collecting data for the study, exploratory research was conducted in Kanana village.
 The snowballing method was used to identify participants to participate in the exploratory study.
 The researcher spent two weeks in Kanana village exploring the uses of laxatives during which 20 participants engaged in unstructured interviews to explore uses of laxatives.
 It emerged that laxatives were regularly used to clean the body.
 The results from the exploratory study informed the quantitative study survey.
 For the quantitative, a short survey was administered to 801 participants who were 16 years and above from 210 households.
 The study also used one woman each from the 210 households to characterize the use of laxatives.
 Of these 210 women, 50 were used for the ID interviews until saturation was reached.
-Inform consents were administered to all parents and assent from those who were 16-17 years while those from 18 years old freely consented to the study.
+Informed consents were administered to all parents and assent from those who were 16-17 years old while those from 18 years old freely consented to the study.
 The consents included the hard paper and the voice recording data collection.
 The data was collected from the participants either in their rooms or quiet places away from the house.
 Most of the houses have big yards conducive for both qualitative and quantitative data collection procedures.
 The participants were asked to respond to/or refuse to any of the South African languages of which they were comfortable.
 The data was collected between July- September 2008.
 Before commencing of all the interviews, the OTC-laxatives study was properly defined to the participants as: medicines that are used for the relief of occasional constipation in all the native languages spoken in the village.
 Furthermore, participants were asked to explain their understanding of laxatives.
 This was used to properly shape the definition to align with the South African OTC-self-medication, laxatives.
 According to the 2018 South African regulation for self-medication or OTC-prescription-laxatives fall in schedule 0 and 1/2 as indicated [16].

 Data analysis: for the qualitative study: the information captured on the hard copies were used to identify some of the emerging themes.
 While the voice recording was transcribed and translated into English.
 The themes from both paper hard copies and voice recordings were compared.
 The main themes were generated and reported accordingly.
 The quantitative data was captured in Excel by trained data capturers and the data was imported into SPSS version 15 for analysis.
 The quantitative variables were categorical.
 The proportions and frequencies were used to describe the data.